MicrosoftDocs/OData-docs/Odata-docs/changelog/webapi-7x.md

 * [ [#2565](https://github.com/OData/WebApi/pull/2565) ] Consider the operation segment when determining the target structured type of an action or function

-* Fix a code signing issue affect 7.5.11
+* Fix a code signing issue affecting 7.5.10

 ## WebAPI 7.5.10